YueXiaoqian/YueXiaoqian/README.md

 - 👋 Hi, I’m @YueXiaoqian
 - 👀 I’m interested in Computational Sociology
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R Python
-- 📫 How to reach me：yuexiaoqian@shu.edu.cn
+- 📫 How to reach me：

 <!---
 YueXiaoqian/YueXiaoqian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.